SAP/jenkins-library/documentation/docs/steps/transportRequestDocIDFromGit.md

 ## ${docGenDescription}

-## Prerequisites

 ## Administering the Change Document ID by Git Commit Messages

 A `change document` documents activities in the change process.
 To upload an artifact into a transport request, the Solution Manager expects the ID of an assigned change document.
-See [transportRequestUploadSOLMAN](transportRequestUploadSOLMAN.md).
+For more information, see [transportRequestUploadSOLMAN](transportRequestUploadSOLMAN.md).

-`transportRequestDocIDFromGit` allows to retrieve the ID from a commit message of the Git repository of the project.
-This allows the developer to address the change document without having to change the setup of the pipeline.
+`transportRequestDocIDFromGit` allows you to retrieve the commit message ID in the Git repository of your project.
+This way, you can address the change document without having to change the setup of your pipeline.
-The developer only has to make sure that the ID is unique in the defined search range.
+Please make sure that the ID is unique in the defined search range.

 ### Specifying the Git Commit Message

-The Git commit messages (`git log`) of the project are searched for lines that follow a defined pattern.
+`transportRequestDocIDFromGit` searches for lines that follow a defined pattern in the Git commit messages (`git log`) of your project.
-The pattern is specified by the label _changeDocumentLabel_ (default=`ChangeDocument`).
+If necessary, specify the pattern with the label _changeDocumentLabel_ (default=`ChangeDocument`).
-Behind the label a colon, any blanks, and the identifier are expected.
+Behind the label, enter a colon, blank spaces, and the identifier.

 ```
 Upload - define the change document ID